roman-milk/roman-milk.github.io/phillips-family-curse.md

  "You want to cum, don't you?" she asked, her lips parted as she sighed with pleasure.

  "Ughhh... hnnnn... guhhhh... yes."
 I sighed, finding the word somehow.
 She drove up into me harder and squeezed my cock in her tight cunt even more firmly, rewarding me for my admission.
 She dug into my ass with her claw-like fingers.
-Report_Story #6